plone/training/mastering-plone/volto_components_sponsors.rst

 .. note::

-  For sponsors we will stay with the default view since we will only display the sponsors in the footer and do not modify their own pages.
+  For sponsors we will stay with the default view as we will only display the sponsors in the footer and do not modify their own pages.
   The default-view of Volto does not show any of the custom fields you added to the sponsors.
   Using what you learned in :doc:`volto_talkview` you should be able to write a view for sponsors if you wanted to.